LeoNatan/LNPopupController/README.md

 ### Features

-* Supports iOS 26 glass design, while maintaining an appropriate look and feel on previous iOS versions
+* Supports iOS 27 & iOS 26 glass design, while maintaining an appropriate look and feel on previous iOS versions
+* Full support for iOS, iPadOS and Mac Catalyst (*Mac Catalyst* with *Optimize for Mac* or *Scaled to Match iPad*,  and *Designed for iPad*)
 * Available for iOS 13 and later, as an SPM package for Swift and Objective C
-* Good citizen in modern UIKit world
+* Good citizen in a modern UIKit world
 * For SwiftUI, check out the [LNPopupUI library](https://github.com/LeoNatan/LNPopupUI)

 ## Adding to Your Project and Using the Framework